YasasRangika/apim-automating-migration-testing/README.md

 ## **Manually Adding Required Resources for The Testing Tool**

-	    Do not remove any file comes with the testing tool except adding new required files.
+	    Do not remove any file that comes with the testing tool except adding new required files.

  - There are three directories named API-M_2.1.0, API-M_2.2.0, API-M_2.5.0 in <Testing_tool_HOME_PATH>/data directory.
-These directories include edited registry.xml file that required to replace with original file came up among API Manager package for mounting registries.
+These directories include edited registry.xml file that is required to replace with original file came up among API Manager package for mounting registries.
 If the new version you are going to test is not in this list you need to manually add it to this kind of directory.
 For that follow [https://docs.wso2.com/display/AM210/Installing+and+Configuring+the+Databases](https://docs.wso2.com/display/AM210/Installing+and+Configuring+the+Databases)(see the AM version you want) steps in the section “To enable access to the registry database” to build registry.xml.
 When naming the directory please follow this pattern;

    > API-M_<APIM_VERSION>

  -   In most cases, user-mgt.xml is same as in all the versions.
 So the configured user-mgt.xml file is located under <Testing_tool_HOME_PATH>/data  directory for all cases.
-If any special situation comes in future to change user-mgt.xml with the version, then add it with the registry.xml and change the code segment;
+If any special situation comes in future to change user-mgt.xml with the version, then edit it with the registry.xml and change the code segment;

     #user-mgt.xml file changing
     change_file("user-mgt.xml", '../data/user-mgt.xml', ←change the path to file'%s/wso2am-%s/repository/conf/user-mgt.xml' % (APIM_HOME_PATH, OLD_VERSION))

 In `<Testing_tool_HOME_PATH>/Python/testingtool.py`  file

--   As mentioned in WSO2 API Manager migration documentation download the reg-index.sql and tenantloader.jar files and place it in the `<Testing_tool_HOME_PATH>/data/re_indexing_registry` directory with renaming these two files as below;
+-   As mentioned in WSO2 API Manager migration documentation, download the reg-index.sql and tenantloader.jar files and place it in the `<Testing_tool_HOME_PATH>/data/re_indexing_registry` directory with renaming these two files as below;

 > *sql file:* ‘**reg-index.sql**’ and jar file: ‘**tenantloader.jar**’